electron/electron/docs/development/README.md

 If you would prefer to build Electron manually, see the [build instructions](build-instructions-gn.md).

 Once you've checked out and built the code, you may want to take a look around the source tree to get a better idea of what each directory is responsible for.
-[Source code directory structure](source-code-directory-structure.md) gives a good overview of the purpose of each directory.
+The [source code directory structure](source-code-directory-structure.md) gives a good overview of the purpose of each directory.

 ## Opening Issues on Electron